nitin42/React-Web-AR/docs/introduction.md

 * Components makes it easy to reason about a scene 🔥
 * Clean and minimal API
 * Declaratively controlling the render loop
-* Easy to create AR content that can be used and integrated anywhere
+* Easy to create AR content that can be used and integrated in a React app.

 [Continue to concepts section](./concepts.md)